TechnoDiktator/healthcare-microservices-platform/Readme.md

 ### Kafka
 Used for asynchronous event propagation between services.

-The Analytics Service listens to business events published by the other services so it can maintain reporting data without tight coupling.
+- The Analytics Service listens to Kafka topics published by the other services and persists projection documents into MongoDB.
+- Patient events are published to `patient-events`, doctor events to `doctor-events`, billing events to `billing-events`, and prescription events to `prescription-events`.
+- The Analytics Service deserializes protobuf event payloads and stores patient, doctor, billing, and prescription projections for reporting.

 ---